ksastry/ksastry.github.io/index.md

 layout: default
 ---

-I am an Assistant Professor of Economics and Public Affairs at Princeton University.
-I received a PhD in Economics from MIT in 2022 and I was a [Prize Fellow in Economics, History, and Politics](https://histecon.fas.harvard.edu/ehppf/index.html) at Harvard University in the 2022-23 academic year.
+I am an Assistant Professor of Economics and Public Affairs at Princeton University, in the [Department of Economics](https://economics.princeton.edu/) and the [School for Public and International Affairs](https://spia.princeton.edu/).

 I study macroeconomics.
-Two specific themes in my work are understanding the role of bounded rationality and social dynamics in business-cycle fluctuations and modeling how societies adapt to climate change through policy changes and technological innovation
+Two specific themes in my work are understanding the role of bounded rationality and social dynamics in business-cycle fluctuations and modeling how societies adapt to climate change through policy changes and technological innovation.

+I received a PhD in Economics from MIT in 2022 and I was a [Prize Fellow in Economics, History, and Politics](https://histecon.fas.harvard.edu/ehppf/index.html) at Harvard University in the 2022-23 academic year.
 My full CV can be found [here](files/kas_cv.pdf).
 You can contact me at ksastry@princeton.edu.

 ### Working Papers